mtritabaugh/gitops-tanzu-packages/README.md

 # GitOps with FluxCD and Tanzu Packages

+# This is a fork of the original project.
+The following design changes have been made:
+Modified for TKGm.
+Assumes kapp-controller, package repo, etc are already running in the cluster.
+Uses SecretGenerator to create package secret. data values directory removed and files moved into their respective package dir.

 This repo can be used to deploy Tanzu Packages in a GitOps fashion.
 Read the following blog post for instructions on how to use the repo and its content:

 https://beyondelastic.com/2022/06/08/gitops-with-fluxcd-and-tanzu-packages/